simonhtet10/Haptic-Knob/README.md

 Turning the knob adjusts system volume or skips tracks.
 A tactile button plays/pauses and toggles modes — and each mode reprograms the *feel* of the knob: fine 10° detents for volume, coarse 50° detents with soft endstops for track skipping.
-Same hardware, different torque field.
+Different torque field per mode with no hardware difference.

 <!-- TODO: add demo GIF here — this is the single highest-impact asset on the page.
 ![Demo](media/demo.gif)